Pinnacle-Technology-Inc/Morelia/_sources/getting_started.rst.txt

 --------------------------------
 If using the Windows Subsystem for Linux 2 (WSL), special care must be taken to set up an environment in addition to the normal GNU/Linux instructions.
 First, we must load the proper driver into the kernel.
-We can do this by running the following command as root:
+We can do this by running the following command as root (# not included):

 .. code-block::